Oregon lawmakers pass amendment to ‘pause’ evictions

 The amended bill, which passed in the House 56-2 and in the Senate 26-3, will head to Gov. Kate Brown’s desk next to be signed.

 An eviction moratorium has been in place in Oregon since April 2020.
-In addition, last month Oregon lawmakers voted to extend the grace period for past-due rent during the moratorium, allowing tenants to have until Feb.
-28, 2022, to pay back rent.
+In addition, last month Oregon lawmakers voted to extend the grace period for past due rent during the moratorium, allowing tenants to have until Feb.
+28, 2022 to pay back rent.

 While the governor announced earlier this month that she was extending the state’s mortgage foreclosure moratorium through September, she said that she did not have the authority to extend the eviction moratorium.